Enjoy Strasbourg

 At Christmas time, you can take a walk along the water with a rather amusing tale that will take you on a quest for Santa's elves lost in Strasbourg!
 Another cruise will take you to discover the Port Autonome de Strasbourg, the second largest river port in France after Paris.
 It's the "Strasbourg-sur-Mer" cruise.

 Boat departures with Batorama are in the city center, 150 meters away from the cathedral of Strasbourg.
-It is very convenient!
+Very convenient!

-There are many cycling routes in Strasbourg.
-But did you know that our beautiful city is the French capital city of bikes ?
+There're many cycling routes in Strasbourg.
+But did you know that the beautiful Strasbourg is the French capital city of bikes ?
 It's quite easy to rent a bike in Strasbourg to enjoy your journey.

 Bike ride in Strasbourg on the Fort Trail